shivasanthosh0804/TDSProject-1/README.md

 * Surprising to see that **JavaScript is more used than Python** suggesting that there is a **strong web development community** over there in Austin.
   **Large Number of repositories** states that they engage in a lot of **Open Source Contribution** mostly towards **Web Development**
 * I would recommend the users to **update their email addresses** so that it would be **contacted easily by the recruiters**.
-   I would also suggest them to **focus on Python and Artifical Intelligence ,Machine Learning and other DataScience** related fields that are in high demand rightnow.
+   I would also suggest them to **focus on Python and Artifical Intelligence ,Machine Learning and other Data Science** related fields that are in high demand right now.

 ## An explanation of how you scraped the data